 Prestongrange Museum

 Tourist Information

-I have to give bonus points to East Lothian Museums who have done a good job of setting up information panels at each point of interest with an audio guide that’s available by calling different phone numbers.
-The audio guides are quite interesting and it’s a nice touch considering the entire museum is completely free to visit.
+East Lothian Museums have done a great job of setting up information panels at each point of interest, along with audio guides that can be accessed by calling different phone numbers.
+The audio guides are quite interesting, and it’s a nice touch considering the entire museum is completely free to visit.

-Most of the outdoor areas have been laid to grass and thankfully dog walkers appear to clean up after their mutts so there’s no problem letting the kids burn off some energy in the open spaces on the occasional sunny days we get in Scotland.
+Most of the outdoor areas have been laid to grass, and thankfully, dog walkers appear to clean up after their mutts so there’s no problem letting the kids run around in the open spaces.
+It’s a nice place to sit with a picnic as well, especially if you combine it with a walk across the road to the Leven Links Nature Reserve.

-First off I highly recommend you cross the road and take a walk through the 134-hectare Levenhall Links which at one time was the site of the colliery ash disposal but is now a haven for wildlife.
-The views across the Firth of Forth are lovely and if you spend a little time walking around you’ll eventually find a couple of hides where you can watch a variety of birds nesting and feeding.
+First, I recommend taking a walk through the 134-hectare Levenhall Links, which at one time was the site of ash pits but is now a haven for wildlife.
+The views across the Firth of Forth are lovely, and if you spend a little time walking around, you’ll eventually find a couple of hides where you can watch a variety of nesting bird species.

+Prestongrange Museum